New Brunswick has backlog of 1,046 contaminated sites | CBC News

 The department isn't even sure whether the oldest sites are still contaminated, "often due to a lack of documentation for older sites," the audit says.

-The department told the auditor-general's staff that it doesn't have enough employees to commit to shorter timelines while being able to maintain regular operations, such as processing permits and inspecting facilities.
+The department told the auditor general's staff that it doesn't have enough employees to commit to shorter timelines while being able to maintain regular operations, such as processing permits and inspecting facilities.

+"It goes to the point that successive governments have undervalued the regulatory role of the Department of Environment," said Green Party Leader David Coon.

+"You watch the budgets over the years and the Department of Environment budget has not kept up with the regulatory responsibilities, with the workload they're faced with."

+The province, which may ultimately take ownership of the site, needs to take the initiative on such cleanups, Legacy said.

+"There's a knowledge that it's in existence, but there's no action. … We need to be a lot more proactive.
+A thousand sites is an impressive amount."

-Department staff are also reluctant to send compliance letters to other government entities, "either because of a close working relationship between the two government entities, or because staff assume the government entity understands their remediation responsibilities."
+According to Martin, department staff are also reluctant to send compliance letters to other government entities, "either because of a close working relationship between the two government entities, or because staff assume the government entity understands their remediation responsibilities."

 In many cases they also did not document the progress of a file and missed steps in their standard operating procedures.